 Adding a time-of-day clock or a countdown timer are very similar processes.

 You may want to overlay a time-of-day clock into your production.
-This can be done by opening the +Add Custom Layers menu selecting the Clock option in the graphics overlay channel.
+This can be done by opening the Create Custom Graphic and menu selecting the Clock option in the graphics overlay channel.

 This will add a clock layer to the graphics channel.
 Click on the paintbrush icon to open the GFX Designer for that layer.